mienaikoe/ziyu/Lore/Anthropology.md

 - **Man** - This sex is a carrier of his own gametes and those of the Ofan which form a two-chromesome sperm.
 Man is typically slower in movement but higher in dexterity.
 I will use the terms "man", "boy", "he", "him", and "his" to refer to this sex.

 - **Ofan** - This sex has mammary glands that develop after woman releases pheremones during pregnancy.
 Although Earth females breastfeed, the physiological traits and instincts of the Ofan aren't quite matched to woman, so it would be inaccurate call the Ofan this.
 In physical terms, this sex typically has medium hips, low bmi, shorter stature and a faster pulse. Þrongia Ofan are quick-thinking and are typically good at making split-second decisions.
 The Ofan developed these traits to protect already-born offspring.
 Children are the closest to their Ofan parent, which I will call mother.
-I will use the terms "ofan", "kaln", "þe", and "þeir" to refer to this sex.
+I will use the terms "ofan", "kaln", "thae", and "hae" to refer to this sex.